 Policy Takeover - Account Is Not Active

-Perform a policy takeover based on suspense records that have a status of Account Is Not Active.
-This function transfers policies linked to a selected inactive account, that appears on the statement record.
+Perform a policy takeover based on suspense records that have a status of 'Account Is Not Active'.
+This function transfers policies linked to a selected inactive account that appears on the statement record.
 Once a policy takeover has completed, the status on the suspense record changes to 'Policy has been edited (Needs re-matching)'.
 You can then select the new account code on the suspense item to perform a match.

 To perform a policy takeover - account is not active